TomaszWoloszyn983/mood-design-gift-shop/README.md

 ## 1. Overview.

 Portfolio Project 5.
-The subject of the project is the web shopping list application.
+The subject of the project is e-commenrce web page application dedicated to Mood Designs Gift Shop that design and produce handmade, ceramic goods.

-This is a very simple and easy to use application that offers users a few basic functionalities, such as creating multiple shopping lists managing those lists and adding items to the lists, updating them or deleting them from the lists.
-It also allows the user to register his own account what gives him an access to application functionalities.
+The application allowes users to find Mood Designs goods, add them to basket and make on-line payments.

 ## Contents: